Top Baltimore Attractions

 Take a one hour guided tour through the ages on this historic journey of murder, mystery and the paranormal in Federal Hill.

 This intimate community theater features an off-Broadway menu of avant-garde and classic plays, including Baltimore playwrights' original productions.

 FMM is the third largest fire museum in the world, with 40 antique engines, a reconstructed firehouse, and the Great Baltimore Fire and other fire service history exhibits, and steam engine and apparatus demonstrations.

-Forest Park Golf Course, a combination of two-styles and challenges, has small elevated greens, tree-lined fairways, uneven terrain and challenging par 3 holes that are a test for golfers of all abilities.
+This course has small elevated greens, tree-lined fairways, uneven terrain and challenging par 3 holes – a test for all golfers.

 This 18th-century brick fort defended Baltimore Harbor during the War of 1812 and is the birthplace of the American national anthem.
 Park rangers offer visitor programs and special events that highlight the park’s history.
 Visit the birthplace of "The Star-Spangled Banner!"

 An African American heritage site, this museum and park recounts the history of Frederick Douglass, Isaac Myers and the first black-owned shipyard in the United States.
 Hands-on activities and boat building engage visitors.